-UI/UX, concept development, motion graphics.
-I worked with a large team of executive stakeholders in both the UK and in the states, a small team of of engineers, designers, researchers, product directors, and content gatekeepers.
+UI/UX, look & feel, concept development, motion graphics.
+Worked with executive stakeholders in both the UK and in the states, a small team of of engineers, designers, researchers, product directors, and content gatekeepers.

 Allow Guests to experience the world of Disney in one app with an easy monthly subscription and no contract.
 They will also be able to watch, stream and download hundreds of movies and thousands of kids’ TV episodes, sing along to music and soundtracks, and watch live TV.